rharia/TimeToCookUpAnswers/README.md

 ### Univariate Analysis
 Univariate Plot #1: Number of Ingredients For Each Recipe

 This plot shows the distribution of the number of ingredients in dataframe.
-From the plot we can see that the median number of infredients in the data is about 10 steps.
-The plot is slighlty skewed to the left adn from the plot we can see that there is a high chance that the average number of steps is also around 10.
+From the plot we can see that the median number of ingredients in the data is about 10 steps.
+The plot is slighlty skewed to the left and from the plot we can see that there is a high chance that the average number of steps is also around 10.

 <iframe src="assets/univariate_plot.html" width=800 height=600 frameBorder=0></iframe>

 Univariate Plot #2: Number of Steps For Each Recipe

-This plot shows the emperical distributionof the number of steps in the recipes dataframe.
+This plot shows the emperical distributionof the number of steps in the `recipes` dataframe.
 From the plot we can see that the average number of steps in a recipe is aroumd 10 steps if we ignore the outliers.
 The data for this column seems to contain many outliers, since it shows a few of the recipes having over 60 steps, which could possibly be a mistake.

 <iframe src="assets/univariate_plot2.html" width=800 height=600 frameBorder=0></iframe>